bueltge/Archive/readme.txt

 Good news, this plugin is free for everyone!
 Since it's released under the GPL, you can use it free of charge on your personal or commercial blog.

 = Translations =
 The plugin comes with various translations, please refer to the [WordPress Codex](http://codex.wordpress.org/Installing_WordPress_in_Your_Language "Installing WordPress in Your Language") for more information about activating the translation.
-If you want to help to translate the plugin to your language, please have a look at the .po file which contains all defintions and may be used with a [gettext](http://www.gnu.org/software/gettext/) editor like [Poedit](http://www.poedit.net/) (Windows) or plugin for WordPress [Localization](http://wordpress.org/extend/plugins/codestyling-localization/).
+If you want to help to translate the plugin to your language, please have a look at the .po file which contains all definitions and may be used with a [gettext](http://www.gnu.org/software/gettext/) editor like [Poedit](http://www.poedit.net/) (Windows) or plugin for WordPress [Localization](http://wordpress.org/extend/plugins/codestyling-localization/).

 == Screenshots ==
 1. Possibility to archive on posts
 2. In Archive, also possible to restore

 == Changelog ==
-= 1.0.0 (2015-01-16) =
+= 1.0.0 (2015-01-18) =
-* Remove custom function to check for right post type, fixes error notice since WP 4.0
+* Remove custom function to check for right post type, fixes error notice since WP 4.0.
-* Remove custom css, switch to Dashicon
+* Remove custom css, switch to Dashicon.
-* Enhance Shortcode parameters
+* Enhance Shortcode parameters with `category` and `tag`.
-* Add filter hook `archive_post_type_arguments` to change default parameters on create custom post type archiv
+* Add filter hook `archive_post_type_arguments` to change default parameters on create custom post type archiv.
+* Code inspections, simplify post type and screen checks.

 = 0.0.5 =
 * Fix php notices